jostyee/leetcode-helper/README.md

 when i submit my solutions, sometimes my solutions will fail in some cases,

-and leetcode will be kind to tell us the input of the case

-in which our submission failed.
+and leetcode will be kind to tell me the input of the case in which our submission failed.

 but leetcode input is just a string, which may represent a tree or graph

-or linkedlist, etc. so if we can convert the input to the visual original data
+or linkedlist, etc. so if we can convert the input to the visual original data structure,

-structure, it would help us to figure out what's wrong.
+it would help us to debug our code.